flecsi/flecsi/doc/sphinx/src/developer-guide.rst

 * **release** |br|
-  Release branches (named for their *major.minor* version number, e.g., 1.1, 1.2) are stable versions of the code base.
-These can only be modified with bug fixes.
+  Release branches (named for their *major.minor* version number, e.g., 1.1, 1.2) are interface-stable versions of the code base.
   At appropriate points, tags (named for their *major.minor.patch* version number, e.g., 1.1.2) are used to identify patched versions.